AkiteruSDA/MegaManX4Practice/README.md

 Select+R2:
 Save your current hearts, tanks, and armor upgrades.
 This allows you to go back to a previous state when loading to checkpoint.
+A noise plays when your save was successful.

 Select+L2:
 Load to the currently set checkpoint.
 If items were set with Select+R2,